-As of December 31, 2021 and 2020, the ProShares Ultra Bloomberg Crude Oil Fund was exposed to commodity price risk through its holding of Crude Oil futures contracts and its holding of swap agreements linked to the Bloomberg Commodity Balanced WTI Crude Oil IndexSM and Bloomberg WTI Crude Oil SubindexSM, respectively.
-The following tables provide information about the Fund's positions in these Financial Instruments as of December 31, 2021 and 2020, which were sensitive to commodity price risk.
+As of December 31, 2022 and 2021, the ProShares Ultra Bloomberg Crude Oil Fund was exposed to commodity price risk through its holding of Crude Oil futures contracts and its holding of swap agreements linked to the Bloomberg Commodity Balanced WTI Crude Oil IndexSM.
+The following tables provide information about the Fund's positions in these Financial Instruments as of December 31, 2022 and 2021, which were sensitive to commodity price risk.